ahimsacode/ahimsacode.com/index.md

-# Welcome to the ahimsacode developer learning blog

 I'm glad you are here.
 I plan to use this space to blog about my experiences (re)learning to be a developer.
 It may also just end up being an abandoned project used just as a learning experience.
 We'll see...